Josh Wakely

-Josh Wakely is an Australian director, screenwriter, and producer who owns the rights to the music publishing catalogues of The Beatles, Motown, and Bob Dylan, as well as Universal Music Group’s library of recorded master and publishing catalogues for the purpose of creating film and television projects based on them.
+Josh Wakely is an Australian director, screenwriter, and producer and the founder of the television and film production company Grace: A Storytelling Company.
+Wakely is principally engaged in the development and production of feature films and series based on the music publishing catalogues of prominent music artists and genres, including The Beatles, Motown, and Bob Dylan and other artists in the Universal Music Group library of recorded master and publishing catalogues.

-Wakely created the Emmy-winning Netflix original animated series Beat Bugs and the newly released animated series Motown Magic, both on Netflix."
+Wakely created the Emmy-winning Netflix original animated series Beat Bugs and Motown Magic, both on Netflix."

 Background

 Wakely was raised in Newcastle, a coastal city two hours north of Sydney on the East Coast of Australia.
 He studied acting at Australia's Western Australian Academy of Performing Arts (WAAPA) before transitioning behind the camera and into the world of storytelling.

 Wakely is a principal partner at Grace: A Storytelling Company, his film and television production company, based in Sydney and Los Angeles.
-He is represented by William Morris Endeavor.
+He is represented by United Talent Agency.